Updated: Jun 16

 MYTH #4: Talc is carcinogenic.

 In it's purest form, talc is a mineral composed of magnesium, hydrogen, oxygen and silicone and anhydrous (no water) magnesium silicate.
-It is often used as the main ingredient of cosmetic powders and is effective at absorbing moisture, as is safe for this use.
+It is often used as the main ingredient of cosmetic powders and is effective at absorbing moisture, and it is safe for this use.
 But when it is mined, talc is found in close proximity to asbestos (another naturally occurring mineral) which is a known carcinogen, and so it can become contaminated.

 Cosmetic regulations require screening of talc to ensure there is no presence of asbestos, however you can still take precautions.
 You can prevent it from entering the body by using it only on the skins surface (not where skin is compromised) and not in the form of loose powders that could be inhaled etc. But if you choose to use products that do not contain talc, alternatives include corn starch, rice powder, mica, silica, boron nitride, nylon-12.